Yewendoch Guday

 Yewendoch Guday (የወንዶች ጉዳይ) is a 2007 Ethiopian romantic comedy film directed by Henok Ayele and produced by Arkey Sera Production.
 Premiered on 17 February 2007, the film gained domestic accolades and large viewers in national cinemas.

 Starring with Admassu Kebede and Rekik Teshome, the story revolves around principally the life of carpenter Amero, who was devastated by betrayal of his ex-girlfriend, and later encounters with future love interest Helena.
-During their engagement, Amero lied to her that he is a famous carpenter from the United States.
+During their relationship, Amero lied to her that he is a famous carpenter from the United States.
 Financially incapable, Amero buys a fake bracelet to please her while in the latter part she knows all of his lies and leaves him.
 Learning his true love and favor, Helena regrets and reunited with Amero.